 Probably the most heartbreaking part of victims hacking stories is the possibility that they lose not just tax returns and other important documents stored in Google Drive, but also thousands of photos that may be lost forever if Google won’t work with them to get their account back.

-The most important part of any backup strategy is ensuring that a single point of failure doesn’t cause you to lose data.
 A cloud-based service is an excellent way to prevent fire or flood from destroying your local copies, but human error, configuration mistake, or forgetting to pay the annual subscription fee can cause some or all those files to disappear.

 Save the really important stuff, like family photos, in at least two cloud locations: iCloud and OneDrive, for example, and keep a local backup of those files, just in case!